InspiryThemes/realhomes-docs/docs/import-demo.md

 ### **Step 2**

 !!! warning "Important"
     It is important to complete **Step 1** as import script is programmed to work with pretty permalinks.
-Otherwise you will have configuration issues after importing demo data contents.
+Otherwise you will have configuration issues after importing demo data.

 Go to **Real Homes → Demo Import** to import demo data.